kabbas570/ImageNet_Classification/README.md

 ### The dataset can be downloaded from
 https://image-net.org/download-images

-the code is modified version from this github without augmentation code
+The code is modified version from this github without augmentation code and plaotting the images as well as corresponding labels.

 https://patrykchrabaszcz.github.io/Imagenet32/